dalailomo/vue-chat-socketio/README.md

 # TL;DR With Vuex

-Emitting an event from the server called `EVENTAKO_HOYGA`, will trigger a mutation commit in the store, prefixed with `SOCKET_`, so the mutation method im this case should be named `SOCKET_EVENTAKO_HOYGA`.
+Emitting an event from the server called `EVENTAKO_HOYGA`, will trigger a mutation commit in the store, prefixed with `SOCKET_`, so in this case the mutation method should be named `SOCKET_EVENTAKO_HOYGA`.

 ![With vuex](/withvuex.png)